Gastralia

-The possession of gastralia may be ancestral for Tetrapoda and were possibly derived from the ventral scales found in animals like rhipidistians, labyrinthodonts, and Acanthostega, and may be related to ventral elements of turtle plastrons.

-Similar, but not homologous cartilagenous elements, are found in the ventral body walls of lizards and anurans.
+The possession of gastralia may be ancestral for Tetrapoda and were possibly derived from the ventral scales found in animals like rhipidistians, labyrinthodonts, and Acanthostega, Similar, but not homologous cartilagenous elements, are found in the ventral body walls of lizards and anurans.
 These structures have been referred to as inscriptional ribs, based on their alleged association with the inscriptiones tendinae (the tendons that form the six pack in humans).
 However, the terminology for these gastral-like structures remains confused.
 Both types, along with sternal ribs (ossified costal cartilages), have been referred to as abdominal ribs, a term with limited usefulness that should be avoided.
+The posterior part of the plastron (lower part of the shell) of turtles is thought to be formed of heavily modified gastralia.

-Gastralia are also present in a variety of extinct animals, including theropod and prosauropod dinosaurs, pterosaurs, plesiosaurs, choristoderes and some primitive pelycosaurs.
+Gastralia are also present in a variety of extinct animals, including theropod and prosauropod dinosaurs, pterosaurs, plesiosaurs, choristoderes and in some early synapsids.
 In dinosaurs, the elements articulate with each other in a sort of zig-zag along the midline and may have aided in respiration.
 Gastralia are known to be present in primitive ornithischian and sauropodomorph dinosaurs.
 However gastralia are only known from heterodontosaurid ornithschians, and gastralia are lost in eusauropodan sauropods.

 Terminology

 The term "gastralia" was proposed by Georg Baur in 1898.
-They had previously been termed "abdominal ribs", but because the term "abdominal ribs" has been applied to various structures, and the gastralia are not true ribs, this is not considered an appopriate term.
+They had previously been termed "abdominal ribs", but because the term "abdominal ribs" has been applied to various structures, and the gastralia are not true ribs, this is not considered an appropriate term.
+The articulated sequence of gastralia in an animal is collectively referred to as the "gastral basket".
+A single element may be referred to as a gastralium or a gastrale.

 In turtles, where the gastralia are incorporated into the plastron, each pair of gastralia gets a distinct name: the hyoplastra, hypoplastra, xiphiplastra, and in some taxa the mesoplastra.